Software

 Agree

-Below are detailed instructions after you have installed Miniconda (or the full Anaconda):
+Below are detailed instructions after you have installed conda:

 - Update conda’s listing of packages for your system: $